likhithbp/AnjusKitchen/README.md

    git clone https://github.com/likhithbp/AnjusKitchen.git
 5. Step into the assessment folder cd AnjusKitchen
+6. Run the below command
+   npm install
-6. Run the application on local machine using the follwing command npm run start
+7. Run the application on local machine using the follwing command npm run start
-7. Application will be up and running on browser
+8. Application will be up and running on browser

 # Steps to clone or download the project on local machine for non-git user: